Surrendering Your Pet to the Shelter

 - All pets should be spayed and neutered, current on vaccinations and in good health prior to being adopted into a new family.
 If your family pet is not current on vaccinations, has not been spayed or neutered or has health issues, we may be able to provide assistance to you and your pet.

-- Take a glamour shot (see example) of your pet and create a descriptive narrative.
-This paragraph should include your pet’s name, age, breed type, weight, if spayed or neutered, description of personality, health status including vaccinations and if a dog is up to date on heartworm prevention medicine.
+- Take glamour shots (see example) of your pet and create a descriptive narrative.
+Photos shouldn’t be blurry but should be well-lit and accurately capture your pet’s personality.
+Your pet’s narrative should include the pet’s name, age, breed type, weight, if spayed or neutered, description of personality and health status, including vaccinations.
 Share what you believe would be the ideal home for your pet (e.g., good with kids or not good with kids, good with other male or female dogs, cats, etc.).
 Post this information on your social networks, including neighborhood or community sites.
-We also recommend making flyers for your work and neighborhood.
+Post your pet’s details on social media sites, including Rehoming Pets Responsibly in North Alabama, Home to Home and Nextdoor.

 - We recommend that you call all of the local animal rescue organizations to see if they have room to accept your pet.
 Rescue organizations and shelters often run out of space.
 There is a $35 owner surrender fee charged to the owner or person in charge of the animal being surrendered once approved to bring to the shelter and available foster homes.
 It may take a week or more for a rescue to return your email or call.